Band (rock and pop)

 A rock band or pop band is a small musical ensemble that performs rock music, pop music, or a related genre.
 A four-piece band is the most common configuration in rock and pop music.
 In the early years, the configuration was typically two guitarists (a lead guitarist and a rhythm guitarist, with one of them singing lead vocals), a bassist, and a drummer (e.g. the Beatles and KISS).
-Another common formation is a vocalist who does not play an instrument, electric guitarist, bass guitarist, and a drummer (e.g. the Who, the Monkees, Led Zeppelin, Queen, and U2).
-Instrumentally, these bands can be considered as trios.
+Another common formation is a vocalist who does not play an instrument, electric guitarist, bass guitarist, and a drummer (e.g. the Who, the Monkees, Led Zeppelin and U2).
 Sometimes, in addition to electric guitars, electric bass, and drums, also a keyboardist (especially a pianist) plays.

+Additionally, rock and pop bands can also include boy bands or girl bands, which many times have bands where the members do not play any instruments but sing and dance instead.
+Such is the case of Menudo, the Spice Girls and K-pop groups, for example.

 Etymology

 The usage of band as "group of musicians" originated from 1659 to describe musicians attached to a regiment of the army and playing instruments which may be used while marching.
 This word also used in 1931 to describe "one man band" for people who plays several musical instruments simultaneously.